dennisdevey/linuxImplantFundamentals/resources/course/Linux_Development_and_Portability/7-StrippedBinaries.md

 Compile the sniffex binary statically with no debugging.

-Run strings, ldd, readelf, strace on the two binaries.
+Run strings, ldd, readelf, strace on the binary.

 2. What do you find?
 What was the difference?
 Is stripping a static binary worth it?